 Ben holds a BA(Hons) in Fine Art, his eye for detail is evident in the quality of his crafts and he has employed his artistic talents to illustrate Ray Mears’ internationally bestselling books ‘Bushcraft’ and ‘Essential Bushcraft’.
 Over 400 illustrations depict the many techniques that are explained within the books – described by the publishers as a “richly illustrated compendium of practical skills and wisdom, containing step by step guides to all aspects of survival techniques”.

 Ben has spoken at international seminars, addressing both academic and popular audiences, written for leading magazines, been featured in the national newspapers, guest presented on a number of TV shows, holds a CyberTracker level 3 ‘Tracker’ certificates, is a qualified Mountain leader, and is a member of the Wilderness Emergency Medical Services Institute teaching faculty.
 Ben has helped create cutting edge leadership development training programs and exclusive wilderness retreats, for individual CEO’s and small group top-tier management, in Asia, Africa and Europe.
+He is a fellow of the Royal Geographical Society.

 He continues to be a leader in the field of wilderness bushcraft both in the UK and internationally, pioneering new skills sets, crafting concept courses and creating unique remote wilderness expeditions.
 Ben has designed a number of authentic international trips, each rich in traditional skills; studying the legendary tracking skills of the San bushmen in the Kalahari desert, learning the vanishing heritage of the Penan’s jungle-lore in heart of Borneo and mastering the art of classic winter camping and snowshoeing in the Sub-Arctic and boreal forests of the far North.
 By returning for many years Ben has built up an impressive skill base in these environments and has gained the respect of his friends who live there.